 Filters for vector layer data are accessible in JMap NG.
 Preconfigured filters in the project can be enabled or disabled, and the user can compose their own filter using the desired operators and attributes.

 The filters are available in the More Information section, Filters tab.
-A presence of a filter is active on a layer is indicated by a small icon in the panel of layers.
+The presence of a filter that is active on a layer is indicated by a small icon in the panel of layers.

 Tip: When you save a map, the map retains the filters that are active at the time the map is saved.